Small Grant Support for Colleges/Schools of Pharmacy

 NABP-AACP District IV recognizes the role of pharmacy students in shaping the future of the profession.
 The purpose of this program is to support projects that promote and advance the public health.
-The projects must be carried out by students from District IV (Wisconsin, Michigan, Ohio, Indiana and Illinois) colleges or schools of pharmacy in conjunction with one or more community partners.
+These projects must be carried out by students from District IV (Wisconsin, Michigan, Ohio, Indiana and Illinois) colleges or schools of pharmacy in conjunction with one or more community partners.
 The grant is intended to provide seed money to develop sustainable programs (programs that can continue beyond the grant period).
 The projects must have measurable outcomes, and serve as templates that can be implemented by interested groups elsewhere in the country.

-One major goal of this grant is to establish and strengthen ties between student groups and their community partners.
+A major goal of this grant is to establish and strengthen ties between student groups and their community partners.
 The projects should have clear objectives that will be attained during the project.